zywangdylan/GPSMobilityDA/analysis.md

 transit-oriented daytime to a more localized and leisure-focused night, highlighting the dual roles urban spaces play in accommodating work and leisure, a key insight for urban planning and service optimization.

+### Identify home locations

+DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is an effective algorithm for clustering nighttime pings to identify home locations.
+DBSCAN excels in identifying clusters of arbitrary shapes and sizes, making it well-suited for geospatial data that can be irregularly distributed.
+It operates by grouping points that are closely packed together and marking points as outliers if they lie alone in low-density regions.
+This characteristic is particularly beneficial for distinguishing permanent residences from transient stays like hotels, as the latter would typically not exhibit the same level of nightly recurrence in the data.

+For individuals staying at multiple residences or those who have moved permanently, DBSCAN's flexibility in forming clusters based on density allows for the identification of multiple potential home locations.
+This adaptability, however, means the algorithm might need supplementary temporal analysis to discern between past and current residences.

+By adjusting its eps (maximum distance between two samples) and min_samples (minimum points to form a dense region) parameters, DBSCAN effectively handles data sparsity and addresses challenges like multiple residences or relocation.
+Its performance, typically O(n log n), makes it suitable for large datasets, though its efficiency depends on the choice of eps and data quality.
+This approach requires careful preprocessing to manage GPS data inaccuracies and ensure reliable identification of home locations.
+By using the pings during night, it can more accurately determine the home location instead of getting some locations like work spaces etc. since users will probably stay around home location during the night.